Skip to main content

 Never overcorrect — If you drift onto the shoulder, gradually ease back.
 Jerking back onto the road is a top cause of rollovers.

 Maintain proper tire pressure — Under-inflated tires reduce the stabilizing force in curves.
-Check tires daily.
-Follow GVWR weight limits.
+Check tires daily with a proper pre-trip tire inspection and follow GVWR weight limits.

 Use stability control systems — Many newer trucks have electronic stability control (ESC) or roll stability control (RSC).
 Make sure these systems are active and functioning.